A birthmother should be professionally

 advised that it is normal to experience grief,

-might one day feel like she has walked into a brick wall of
+she might one day feel like she has walked into a brick wall of unexplainable

 Professional adoption counseling can minimize risk for everyone involved in the process!
 To serve the best interest of everyone, do and say all that you can to encourage a birthmother to engage in professional adoption counseling, before and after the birth.